kanidm/kanidm/book/src/sync/concepts.md

 This means that synchronised entries can not be written to in any capacity outside of a small number of internal Kanidm internal attributes.

-An adminisrator may wish to allow synchronised entries to have some attributes written by the instance locally.
+An administrator may wish to allow synchronised entries to have some attributes written by the instance locally.
 An example is allowing passkeys to be created on Kanidm when the external synchronisation provider does not supply them.